Top 10 Reasons to Visit Antigua

 The popular Antigua Rainforest Zipline Tour caters to all levels and abilities.
 The simplest involves six zip lines and is best for all ages.
 The lines range from 52 to 328 feet long, propelling thrill-seekers above the rainforest canopy and across a gorge.
 There’s even a treehouse rest stop and an optional vertical descent.
 The next level tosses in 13 zip lines and three aerial walkways.
 Ultimate adrenaline junkies will love the challenge course, with its 12 zip lines and nine other challenging course features.
 Those who have trouble choosing just one activity can opt for combos that add either kayaking, swimming with stingrays or riding a jeep on the beach.

 Even though Antigua has no shortage of destination hotels, you can look forward to some new additions in the near future.
-The luxe Hodges Bay Resort and Spa, opening this summer, is the first hotel on the island from the Elegant Hotels Group.
+The luxe Hodges Bay Resort and Spa is the first hotel on the island from the Elegant Hotels Group.
 The design aesthetic is minimalist and modern, with just 79 suites, villas and homes.
 Besides the spa, guests can expect two pools, a fitness center and classes, in-room yoga mats, watersports, three restaurants and a rooftop bar.
 An unexpected feature is the ability to watch cooking demos — in your room.
 Waldorf Astoria fans can look forward to the brand’s first foray into Antigua with a 2020 opening along the southern coast.
 Down the road, plans are underway for two more major projects, but no set opening date just yet.
 The first is Coconut Bay Resort, a $40 million project that will be under the prestigious Marriott Autograph Collection umbrella.
 The second involves redeveloping Half Moon Bay, eventually adding a five-star beachfront resort.

 Horseback riding on the beach is de rigueur for even passing horse enthusiasts.
 Island Routes leads rides to the 18th-century Fort James, a historic fort that once guarded St. John’s Harbour; and of course along Antigua’s famed white sand beaches.
 As a win for everyone, each adventure ends with a dip in the Caribbean — while still astride your horse.
 Springhill Riding Club is a good option for experienced riders who wish to canter along compact sands, followed by a bareback swim.
 Of course, beginners are welcome too.

 Antigua is among a number of Caribbean islands that hold their Carnivals in the summer.
-This year the 12-day carnival will be celebrated from July 27-August 7, kicking off with a concert and Glow Parade, filled with decorative floats all aglow for the occasion.
+This year the 12-day carnival will be celebrated from July 25-August 6, kicking off with a concert and Glow Parade, filled with decorative floats all aglow for the occasion.
 The opening T-Shirt Mas parade is among the more popular events, drawing around 15,000 attendees who turn out for bands wearing one-of-a-kind tee-shirt designs.
 Then there’s a Calypso concert and a competition to become the next Calypso Monarch, and a separate competition to become the reigning Party Monarch, another high-attendance event.
 With 12 days to fill, there are also competitions to choose a queen; steel drum bands; plus corresponding junior categories for the myriad contests.
 The whole shebang wraps with Carnival Monday and Tuesday, an all-out costumed affair with bands and carnival-goers parading through the streets, celebrating not just the end of Carnival season, but also the end of slavery.

 The natural limestone formation known as Devil’s Bridge is worth a stop while en route to nearby beaches.
 Thousands of years of erosion created this bridge, which should merely be admired from a distance — the limestone surface is often too slippery to cross, while turbulent waves can wait below.
 The churning sea isn’t the only aspect to be admired from a safe distance; there are also blowholes (blasts of water from sea caves), which sometimes make an appearance.